The Standing Committee of the Political Bureau of the Central Committee of the Communist Party of China held a meeting to listen to the report on the recent situation of the prevention and control of the new crown epidemic-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, February 16th.
-The Standing Committee of the Political Bureau of the Central Committee of the Communist Party of China held a meeting on February 16th to hear a report on the prevention and control of the new crown epidemic.
+The Standing Committee of the Political Bureau of the Central Committee of the Communist Party of China held a meeting on February 16 to hear a recent report on the prevention and control of the new crown epidemic.
 CPC Central Committee General Secretary Xi Jinping presided over the meeting and delivered an important speech.

 The meeting pointed out that over the past three years, my country’s anti-epidemic journey has been extremely extraordinary.
 The Party Central Committee with Comrade Xi Jinping at its core always adheres to the supremacy of the people and life, unites and leads the whole party and the people of all ethnic groups in the country to fight the epidemic together, and optimizes and adjusts prevention and control policies and measures according to the times and situations with a strong historical responsibility and strong strategic determination , effectively coordinating epidemic prevention and control and economic and social development, successfully avoiding the widespread prevalence of virus strains with strong pathogenicity and high lethality, effectively protecting the lives and health of the people, and contributing to winning the battle against epidemic prevention and control Gained valuable time.
 Since November 2022, we have continuously optimized and adjusted our prevention and control measures around “protecting health and preventing severe illness”.
 In a relatively short period of time, we have achieved a smooth transition in epidemic prevention and control.
 More than 200 million people have been diagnosed and treated, and nearly 800,000 critically ill patients have been effectively treated. , the death rate from the new crown has remained at the lowest level in the world, and a major decisive victory in epidemic prevention and control has been achieved, creating a miracle in the history of human civilization that a country with a large population successfully emerged from the pandemic.
 Practice has proved that the Party Central Committee’s major judgments on the epidemic situation, major decisions on prevention and control work, and major adjustments to prevention and control strategies are completely correct.
 The measures are powerful, the masses recognize them, and the results are huge.